 Honorary President- Graham Bell

-The popularity and membership of the club have grown steadily, and there are now over 250 members from 165 families.
-They range in expertise from beginners to very knowledgable ornithologists.
+The popularity and membership of the club have grown steadily, and there are over 180 members.
+They range in expertise from beginners to very knowledgeable ornithologists.

 The NNBC is managed and co-ordinated by the Committee which is elected by the members.
-The Constitution of the Club is currently under review and the new draft constitution proposed by the committee, which will be presented for discussion/amendment/adoption at the A.G.M. in November 2015 can be perused by clicking on the link.
-Committee members organise the indoor meetings, field trips, edit the Newsletter, keep the bird sightings records and are involved in a number of other activities and projects on behalf of the club.
+Committee members organise the indoor meetings, field trips, edit the Newsletter and Website, manage Facebook, keep the bird sightings records and are involved in a number of other activities and projects on behalf of the club.
 The club has five aims: